ECS-CS/TechStars/JS.md

     * Often statement 3 increments the value of the initial variable.
     * Statement 3 can do anything like negative increment (i--), positive increment (i = i + 15), or anything else.

-Example:
-This example will print to console each car in the array.
+This example will print to console each car in the array:
 ```javascript
 let cars = ["Honda", "Toyota", "BMW"];
 for(let i = 0; i < cars.length; i++){